Pluit

 Pluit is an administrative village (kelurahan) located in Penjaringan, Jakarta.
 In majority, of its residents are mainly inhabited by ethnic Chinese Indonesians.
 Pluit is a bustling area with residential and commercial establishments supported by modern amenities.

 Etymology

 Contrary to popular belief, the name Pluit is not derived directly from fluit (whistle in Dutch).
 The name was derived from a Dutch type of ship, the fluyt.
 In the 17th century, a fluyt called het Witte Paard was shipwrecked on the eastern coast of the Angke River estuary.
 This ship was subsequently used as a stronghold in addition to the already existing Castle Vijfhoek to ward off sporadic attacks of Bantenese forces.
 This ship was then known as De Fluit, which later became Pluit.

-History

-The conversion of the swampy ground in the area of Pluit housing started in the 1970s.
-By 1979, the area had become a well-established residential area with Jembatan Tiga Road providing the main connection to the area.

-In the 1990s, an elevated harbor toll road was completed, replacing Jembatan Tiga Road as the main connection to the area.